BILLEE-BroncoSTAR/billee-software-2027/docs/RUN_GUIDE.md

 ## Quick launch (2 commands)

-One launch per machine.
+One launch per machine — you run **both** (on one box for local sim, or one each for a real rover + ground station).
 Sections A/B below are the manual, per-node breakdown for debugging.

 **[rover]**